 Ingredients & Variations

-Rice – Leftover rice is the best choice to make black pepper rice.
+Rice – Leftover rice is the best choice to make milagu sadam.
 If made using fresh hot rice, it may turn mushy.

 If you are making it with fresh rice, make sure to cool it down fully.
 The best way to cool down freshly cooked rice faster is to spread it on a baking tray and cover it with cling film.
 Then refrigerate for 30 minutes or freeze for 15 minutes.

-Black Pepper – Use freshly ground peppers to use in this recipe.
+Black Pepper – Use freshly ground black pepper corns to use in this milagu sadam recipe.
 Readymade black pepper powder is not recommended.

-Cashews – Cashews adds a perfect crunch.
-You can them with peanuts as well.
+Cashews – Cashews add a perfect crunch.
+You can replace them with peanuts as well.

-Others – You will also need vegetable oil, mustard seeds, chana dal (Bengal gram lentil), white urad dal (split skinned black lentils), curry leaves, asafetida (hing), onions, and salt.
+Others – You will also need vegetable oil, brown mustard seeds, chana dal (Bengal gram lentil), white urad dal (split and skinned black lentils), curry leaves, asafetida (hing), onions, and salt.

-You can skip adding onions to make a no onion no garlic pepper rice.
+You can skip adding onions to make no onion no garlic milagu sadam.

-Add in vegetables of your choice such as green beans, carrots, green peas, bell peppers, etc to make it wholesome.
+Add in vegetables of your choice such as green beans, carrots, green peas, green peppers, yellow bell peppers, red bell peppers, spring onions, etc to make it wholesome.

-Scrambled eggs are also a great addition to this pepper rice recipe.
+Scrambled eggs are also a great addition to this easy pepper rice recipe.

 How To Make Black Pepper Rice